qmk/qmk_firmware/users/ericgebhart/readme.md

 This is also easy.
 Mod layers live in the mod_layers folder.
-Each file there is a separate mod layer, which is tracked in *mod_layers.h* To create a new one, copy one of the others to a new name.
-Transparent The file, *trns_mods.h* is the transparent mods layer and by definition has no modifiers applied, providing a clean slate.
+Each file there is a separate mod layer, which is tracked in *mod_layers.h* The file, *trns_mods.h* is the transparent mods layer and by definition has no modifiers applied, providing a clean slate.